marina-khi/marina-khi.github.io/index.markdown

 ## Welcome!

-I am a Ph.D. candidate in Economics at the University of Bonn and a research fellow at the Institute of Finance and Statistics at the University of Bonn.
-In September, I will be joining the Department of Econometrics at Erasmus University Rotterdam as an Assistant Professor.
+I am an Assistant Professor of Econometrics at Erasmus University Rotterdam.
+I have obtained my PhD in Economics in August 2021 at the University of Bonn.
 I am interested in Econometrics and Statistics, specifically in Nonparametric Statistics and Time Series Analysis.
 I am also interested in economic applications for statistical methods.

-**E-mail:** <a href="mailto:marina.k@uni-bonn.de">marina.k@uni-bonn.de</a>
+**E-mail:** <a href="mailto:khismatullina@ese.eur.nl">mailto:khismatullina@ese.eur.nl</a>